MouseBiteLabs/Game-Boy-DMG-Color/DMGC-CPU-01/README.md

 <a href="https://www.etsy.com/listing/1317688422/game-boy-dmgc-cpu-board">**I sell this board on Etsy, so you don't have to buy multiples from board fabricators.**</a>

-You can atlernatively use the zipped folder at any board fabricator you like.
+You can alternatively use the zipped folder at any board fabricator you like.
 You may also buy the board from PCBWay using this link (disclosure: I receive 10% of the  sale value to go towards future PCB orders):

 <a href="https://www.pcbway.com/project/shareproject/Game_Boy_DMG_Color_DMGC_CPU_01_2f5c743d.html"><img src="https://www.pcbway.com/project/img/images/frompcbway-1220.png" alt="PCB from PCBWay" /></a>